 This document describes how ESMIG and the ECMS verify that an A2A message sender is entitled to perform the instruction described by the message, i.e. how ESMIG and the ECMS prevent the processing of a message/file built and sent by an actor not allowed to perform the action.
-It is based on the T2 document "Explainer on Distinguised Name and Authentication", which has been updated for ECMS stakeholders.
+It is based on the document "Explainer on authentication of queries and instructions in T2" which has been updated for ECMS stakeholders.